vbookshelf/myOfflineAi-PrivacyFirst/README.md

 # myOfflineAi - Privacy-First Ai
 >
-> Prototype - For testing and education
+> Prototype - For testing, education and inspiration

 <br>